saasha05/Seam-Carving/README.md

 Seam-carving is a content-aware image resizing technique where the image is reduced in size by one pixel of height (or width) at a time.
 ## Example
-Below the first image the original 505-by-287 pixel image;the second image is the result after removing 150 vertical seams, resulting in a 30% narrower image.
-Unlike standard content-agnostic resizing techniques (such as cropping and scaling), seam carving preserves the most interest features (aspect ratio, set of objects present, etc.) of the image.
+Below left is the original 505-by-287 pixel image; below right is the result after removing 150 vertical seams, resulting in a 30% narrower image.
+Unlike standard content-agnostic resizing techniques (such as cropping and scaling), seam carving preserves the most interest features (aspect ratio, set of objects present, etc.) of the image. <br>
 ![](example1.png)
 ![](example2.png)

-Based on SIGGRAPH
+*Based on SIGGRAPH